 Benefits of jobs with small businesses:

-Another alternative: If you find a need in Canada that is not being met, consider starting your own business!
+Another alternative: If you find a need in Canada that is not being met, or you can meet it better, consider starting your own business!

 For example, if you speak and write Portuguese, this is a great time to offer Canadian businesses help in exporting to Brazil.
 As a consultant, translator, marketer, representative, or contractor, you have something to offer.

-Another example: If you cook great Indian food, and you move to a bigger city that doesn't have an Indian restaurant in your part of town, research if a need exists for one.
+Another example: If you cook great Indian food, and you move to a small or medium-sized city that doesn't have a good Indian restaurant, research if an opportunity exists for a new one.

 These are just examples to get you thinking that starting your own business as an option.